SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 <a name="practice-9"></a>
 ### Practice 9 : File modification with `sed`

+* Transform the vcf file `OgOb-all-MSU7-CHR6.GATKSELECTVARIANTS.vcf` in a coordinate file `chr\tpos\tpos`
+* In the VCF file `OgOb-all-MSU7-CHR6.GATKSELECTVARIANTS.vcf` we would like to replace the genotypes by allelic dose.
+This means that we should replace the whole field by `0` when the genotype is `0/0`, by `1` when the genotype is `0/1` and `2` when the genotype is `1/1`

 * In `fasta` directory, there are two files : `C_AllContigs.fasta` and `contig_tgicl.fasta`.
 Before to generate a unique file with all 2 libraries, we would like to tag each sequence per its origin.
 In each file, add the respective tag VS1- / VS2- just before the identifier.

 {% highlight bash %}